energyquantified/eq-python-client/docs/userguide/timeseries.rst

     <Value: date=2020-01-01 00:30:00+01:00, value=6640>
     ...

-Time zone conversion
+Timezone conversion
 ^^^^^^^^^^^^^^^^^^^^

-Use the ``time_zone`` parameter to convert the data to the given time zone:
+Use the ``time_zone`` parameter to convert the data to the given timezone:

    >>> from energyquantified.time import UTC
    >>>